Come and see us at MCM London Comic Con on 24-26 May 2019 at ExCel in London!

 I’ll be there with all my Cakes with Faces items – everything on the stall is my original design:

 Comic Con is spread out over two halls of ExCel – it’s massive.
 It’s so easy to miss things, so make a note of where I am on the floor plan.
-Every time there are several people who say they couldn’t find my stall and it always makes me sad!
+Every time there are several people who message me afterwards saying they couldn’t find my booth – don’t be that person this time!

 ExCel is a huge exhibition centre in East London, near the O2 (Millennium Dome):